NAFTA Pros and Cons

-Why NAFTA's Six Advantages Outweigh Its Six Disadvantages
+Why Its Six Advantages Outweigh Its Six Disadvantages

 NAFTA is also controversial.
 Politicians don't agree on whether the free trade agreement's advantages outweigh its disadvantages.
 Here they are so you can decide for yourself.